F5Networks/marathon-bigip-ctlr/docs/includes/f5-csi_m/topic_csc-controller-mesos.rst

 - BIG-IP partitions that correspond to the Marathon apps.
 - The official F5 ``f5-marathon-lb`` image, pulled from the `F5 Docker registry`_.

-.. [*] Admin access to the BIG-IP is only required to create the partitions the CSC will manage.
-Users with permission to configure objects in the partition can do so via the CSC.
+.. [*] Admin access to the BIG-IP is only required to create the partitions the CSI will manage.
+Users with permission to configure objects in the partition can do so via the CSI.

 Caveats
 ```````

-- |csc_m| can not manage the "Common" partition on the BIG-IP.
+- |csi_m| can not manage the "Common" partition on the BIG-IP.
-- You must create the partition you wish to manage from Marathon on the BIG-IP *before* configuring the CSC.
+- You must create the partition you wish to manage from Marathon on the BIG-IP *before* configuring the CSI.

-.. cscm-install-section-start
+.. csim-install-section-start

 .. _csim-installation-section:

-Install the |csc_m|
+Install the |csi_m|
 -------------------

-The |csc_m| can be installed as a `Marathon App`_ via the `Marathon REST API <https://mesosphere.github.io/marathon/docs/generated/api.html>`_, the `Marathon UI <https://mesosphere.github.io/marathon/docs/marathon-ui.html>`_, or the command line.
-All options use the same set of :ref:`configuration parameters <cscm_configuration-parameters>`.
+The |csi_m| can be installed as a `Marathon App`_ via the `Marathon REST API <https://mesosphere.github.io/marathon/docs/generated/api.html>`_, the `Marathon UI <https://mesosphere.github.io/marathon/docs/marathon-ui.html>`_, or the command line.
+All options use the same set of :ref:`configuration parameters <csim_configuration-parameters>`.

 Install via a JSON config file